Make

 This is a simple way to find the greatest common factor if one exists.
 Simply list all of the factors of both the numerator and the denominator and select the largest factor common to both lists.
 For example, the factors of 60 are:

-1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60.
+1, 2, 3, 4, 5, 6, 10, 12, 15, 20,

 The factors of 90 are:

-1, 2, 3, 5, 6, 10, 15, 30, 45, and 90.
+1, 2, 3, 5, 6, 10, 15,

 Note that both lists contain a 30 and every number greater than 30 are not common to both lists.
 So, 30 is the greatest common factor.